Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The TL;DR is the FDA could approve pediatric Novavax access tomorrow if they wanted to, and it would be in line with how the other COVID vaccine manufacturers have been treated.

-We need to instead push on the new FDA to seek the same approval via EUA.
+Instead, we must push the new FDA to seek the same approval via EUA.

-It’s a bit confusing… this approval breaks down into two different, yet overlapping processes.
-The expectation is that the FDA is going to make their decision about moving Novavax from emergency approval to standard approval in the Spring.
+It’s a bit confusing, but this approval breaks down into two different, yet overlapping, processes.
+The expectation is that the FDA will decide to move Novavax from emergency approval to standard approval in the Spring.

 And would finally start the process for standard approval of pediatric expansion.

-However, that’s riding entirely on what Trump’s FDA will do.
+However, that’s entirely dependent on what Trump’s FDA will do.

 How would getting general approval make it take longer?

-If Novavax gets general approval in the spring, which I hope they do… then they apply for pediatric usage in the appropriate amount of time… and that’s for non-emergency approval… that means the earliest we would see expansion is the next winter season.
+Suppose Novavax gets general approval in the spring, which I hope they do.
+In that case, they apply for pediatric usage in the appropriate amount of time, and that’s for non-emergency approval… that means the earliest we would see expansion is the next winter season.

 Not terrible, though that would take longer than what we could do with the EUA.

 Personally?
-I would like it sooner, and we are going to try to make it happen sooner…
+I would like it sooner, and we will try to make it happen sooner…

 And as long as Novavax is under EUA, the FDA can make it happen faster.

-So, until then, we should push VERY hard on the new FDA any way we can.
-At the very least, taking this action now will help push that general approval later this year.
+So, until then, we should push VERY hard on the new FDA in any way we can.
+At the very least, this action will help move that general approval later this year.

-At the same time, taking this action could do a lot to protect our vaccines in general.
+At the same time, taking this action could do a lot to protect our vaccines.

-However, knowing a summer surge is on the way, we shouldn’t wait until the next winter season for all of our kids to have the best vaccine protection available to them.
+However, knowing a summer surge is coming, we shouldn’t wait until next winter for our kids to have the best vaccine protection available.

-Even if you don’t have kids… children are a major source of transmission and we are simply not giving our youths under twelve the maximum protection available.
+Even if you don’t have kids, children are a significant source of transmission, and we are simply not giving our youths under twelve the maximum protection available.

-If any of this works, we can either get pediatric Novavax access as soon as right away or as late as next season.
+If any of this works, we can get pediatric Novavax access as soon as possible or as late as next season.

 Either way, that’s good news.